Estate Planning · Real Estate

 Why Pennsylvania Does Not Allow Transfer on Death Deeds

 Pennsylvania law does not include any statute authorizing transfer-on-death deeds for real estate.
+A Pennsylvania House bill (HB2124) proposing adoption of the Uniform Real Property Transfer on Death Act has been introduced but has not passed as of May 2026.
 Unlike states that have adopted the Uniform Real Property Transfer on Death Act, Pennsylvania requires ownership changes in real estate to occur through deeds executed during life or through the probate process after death.

 A document attempting to transfer real estate only at death without a recognized present legal structure will not control title in Pennsylvania.
 The result is delay, probate, and title problems when the property needs to be sold or transferred.